The Wisdom of W.A.I.T.ing: Mindful Sharing in a Network Age

 Taking a Virtual Breath

-June 22, 2021Blog,Self Care,Network Weaving,Network Support Structures
+June 22, 2021Network Weaving,Network Support Structures,Blog,Self Care

 This week, Network Weaver is excited to share a 3-part series by Root.
 Rise.
 Pollinate! on fostering connection in virtual space.
 The series was originally published earlier this year at The Reverb.